luvnft/burung/README.md

-# BurungBiru - Online Taxi Ordering Platform
+# TaxiE - Online Taxi Ordering Platform

-**BurungBiru** is a personal learning project focused on mastering Mapbox through building a taxi-ordering platform.
+**TaxiE** is a personal learning project focused on mastering Mapbox through building a taxi-ordering platform.
 It explores real-time map interactions and modern web technologies.

 ## 🚀 Features